getify/You-Dont-Know-JS/up & going/ch2.md

 The word "polyfill" is an invented term (by Remy Sharp) (https://remysharp.com/2010/10/08/what-is-a-polyfill) used to refer to taking a newer feature and producing a piece of code that's equivalent to the behavior, but which can run in older JS environments.

-For example, ES6 defines a utility called `Number.isNaN(..)` to provide an accurate non-buggy check for `NaN` values, replacing the original global `isNaN(..)` utility.
+For example, ES6 defines a utility called `Number.isNaN(..)` to provide an accurate non-buggy check for `NaN` values, replacing the original `isNaN(..)` utility.
 But it's easy to polyfill that utility so that you can start using it in your code regardless of whether the end user is in an ES6 browser or not.

 Consider: